Travelin‘ Rick was sitting on a park bench one warm autumn day. An elderly man was sitting next to him.

 “Welcome,” said Santa, greeting Travelin‘ Rick at the door.

 Travelin‘ Rick visited with Santa and his little elves for a whole relaxing week.
 He visited Santa’s workshop and was very impressed with the elves and how they were so helpful to Santa.
 Travelin‘ Rick met Mrs. Claus.
-She was very polite and sweet and kind.
+She was very polite, sweet and kind.
 He loved her cooking very much too.

 “This is sure relaxing,” said Travelin‘ Rick.